opl-/beatsaber-http-status/protocol.md

 ### `menu` event

 Fired when the `Menu` scene is activated.
+In case of multiplayer, this happens whenever the room enters the lobby.

 Contains the full [Status object](#status-object).